jamestomasino/blog.tomasino.org/content/post/styles-and-translation.md

 Web browser support is still inconsistent, but I'm working on it.
 The blog shows up properly in Firefox 1.5 and 2.0, and Opera.
 If you disable your overpowering RSS reader built into Safari, it renders properly there as well.
 I'll be testing IE in a bit.
-Next I need to make an xslt that renders the permalinked pages.
+Next I need to make an XSLT that renders the permalinked pages.
 Then comments!